 - Talk openly and honestly with your family or trusted loved ones.
 They may be able to provide you with social support as you decide the best next steps for you.

-- Inpatient Rehab: Typically, an inpatient rehab program is best-suited for someone with a serious problem with drugs or alcohol who may have tried other treatment options before and relapsed.
+Typically, a residential treatment program is best suited for someone with a serious problem with drugs or alcohol who may have tried other treatment options before and relapsed.

-- Outpatient Rehab: Outpatient programs offer more flexibility than inpatient rehab, and you can continue going to school and doing other activities while you receive treatment.
+Outpatient treatment offers more flexibility than inpatient rehab, and you can continue going to school and doing other activities while you receive treatment.

-- 12-Step Groups: 12-step groups are like support groups where you can come together with other people who have struggled with drugs or alcohol.
-Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are 12-step programs and meetings are held daily throughout the country, making this a very accessible option that you can work in with your school schedule.
+12-step groups are like support groups where you can come together with other people who have struggled with drugs or alcohol.
+Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are 12-step programs, and meetings are held daily throughout the country, making this a very accessible option that works well with almost every school schedule.

 There are national hotlines and resources available to college students who could be dealing with substance abuse or mental health issues.